mateusazis/kernel-hacking/03_basic_initrd/README.md

     EOT
     ```

 1. Build it.
 Note the `-static` flag: we do not want to depend on any shared library!
-This binary should be able to run on its own.
+Our system has no libc nor a [dynamic linker](https://man7.org/linux/man-pages/man8/ld.so.8.html).
+Trying to run a binary with dynamic linking would yield a cryptic "No such file" (ENOENT) error.

     ```bash